-Investigators continue to combat the illegal cannabis market, which is run by organized crime groups to fund the distribution of illegal firearms and deadly drugs.
+Investigators continue to combat the illegal cannabis market, which is run by organized

 Recreational cannabis has been legal in Canada since 2018, but that hasn't slowed down the illicit market, where organized crime groups are comfortably embedded.

 In 2020, York Regional Police seized roughly \$150 million worth of illegal cannabis, the proceeds of which fund the distribution of illegal firearms and deadly drugs, like methamphetamine and cocaine.